Radimelfi/Radimelfi/README.md

 ### Hi, I'm Radimelfi future Economist 👋

-- 🔭 I’m currently working on Viva Whydham Resort
+- 🔭 I’m currently working at Viva Whydham Resort
-- 🌱 I’m currently learning Python pro Bootcamp, Power APPS
+- 🌱 I’m currently learning Python and Power Apps
-- 🤔 I’m looking for help with Data sciencie
+- 🤔 I’m looking to grow as a Data scientist
 - 💬 Ask me about python, R studios
 - 📫 How to reach me: radimelfibautistaantigua@gmail.com